 It is estimated that as many children as adults suffer from irritable bowel syndrome.
-If your child suffers from abdominal pain at least once a week, and this has occurred for at least two months without any explanation, call or make an appointment online today at one of the seven locations of The Center for Pediatric Gastroenterology and Nutrition in the Southern and Western Chicago suburbs.
+If your child suffers from abdominal pain at least once a week, and this has occurred for at least two months without any explanation, call or make an appointment online today at one of the seven locations of The Center for Pediatric Gastroenterology and Nutrition throughout Illinois.

 When food reaches the large intestine, your child’s colon absorbs water and nutrients.
 Anything not consumed continues on a pathway out of the body as waste.
 To have a bowel movement and get rid of the poop, all the muscles in your child’s colon need to work together.

 Irritable bowel syndrome results when the process gets interrupted.
 The interference makes it so that the contents of your child’s colon don’t move through smoothly.
 The disturbance makes the colon stop running or move too fast, causing discomfort.